ash-project/ash_mysql/documentation/topics/development/testing.md

-# Testing With Sqlite
+# Testing With MySQL

-Testing resources with SQLite generally requires passing `async?: false` to your tests, due to `SQLite`'s limitation of having a single write transaction open at any one time.
+Testing resources with MySQL generally requires passing `async?: false` to your tests, due to `MySQL`'s limitation of having a single write transaction open at any one time.

 This should be coupled with to make sure that Ash does not spawn any tasks.